What is it?

 Summer school provision that aims to improve learning needs to have an academic component.
 Does your summer school include an intensive teaching component (small group or one to one)?

 Summer schools are relatively expensive.
-Have you considered delivering alternative approaches during the school year, which may provide similar benefits for a lower cost?
+Have you considered providing additional learning time during the school year, which may achieve similar benefits for a lower cost?

 Maintaining high attendance at summer schools can be a challenge.
-If you are running a summer school, what steps might you take to engage students and their families?
+What steps will you take to engage students and their families?